Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

+The main contributions of this paper are as follows.
+First, A-MMSE incorporates a two-stage Attention encoder that captures the frequency- and temporal-domain correlation structure of OFDM channels.
+The encoder exploits the Kronecker-separable covariance structure as an inductive bias.
+Averaged across all evaluated SNR conditions and scenarios, A-MMSE achieves approximately $61\%$ and $67\%$ lower NMSE than LMMSE and Channelformer, respectively.
+Second, once trained, A-MMSE performs channel estimation via a single matrix-vector multiplication.
+Nonlinear activations are absent at inference, reducing computational complexity relative to conventional DNN-based estimators.
+Third, the RA-A-MMSE adjusts the rank of the learned filter at deployment time.
+At $10\%$ rank, computational complexity is reduced by approximately $90\%$ relative to the full-rank A-MMSE, with minimal degradation in estimation accuracy.

 The rest of the paper is organized as follows.
-Section~\ref{sec:sys} describes the basic system model, and Section~\ref{sec:conven} introduces the conventional channel estimation methods including the SP-based approaches and the DNN-based approaches.
-In what follows, Section~\ref{sec:ammse} presents the main concept of the proposed A-MMSE method, and Section~\ref{sec:ra_ammse} further extends it to the RA-A-MMSE.
+Section~\ref{sec:sys} describes the system model, and Section~\ref{sec:conven} reviews the conventional SP-based and DNN-based channel estimators.
+Section~\ref{sec:ammse} introduces the proposed A-MMSE method, and Section~\ref{sec:ra_ammse} further extends it to the RA-A-MMSE.
 Numerical results are provided in Section~\ref{sec:sim}, and Section~\ref{sec:con} concludes the paper.